TadiT7/treble_experimentations_wiki/[Huawei]---[Honor-V8-Kirin950].md

 Tested with system.img for A-only ARM64 devices with GApps and SU v18

-It is not normal to start for the time being
+all cameras do not work

+Bluetooth is not working

+Abnormal double baseband

 [Flash official firmware in recovery](https://forum.xda-developers.com/honor-9/development/tool-flash-official-firmware-recovery-t3769279)